whiprandolph/bestseller/Part 1 - What Are Healthy Cultures Like？/02 - This is Who We Really Are.md

 These troubles put me in a pickle.
 I don't like being a downer, so when I'm with friends I mostly try to keep it light and positive... which ends up meaning we have superficial conversations, talking about our hobbies, jobs, houses, or other things.
 If we talked about the most important issues we faced, such as racism, sexism, pollution, corporate greed, dishonest and unaccountable politicians, and more... well, there'd be plenty of material for conversation, but it could be a downer pretty quick!
 And if it doesn't seem like we can do anything about it, then what's the point of acknowledging all these things anyway?

-what am I supposed to learn from the Ashaninka about all this?
+What am I supposed to learn from the Ashaninka about all this?
 It's like they're a different species.
 How can they be Homo sapiens like me and other Americans, and they live in such a beautiful way, and we don't?

 Are the Ashaninka unique, and there's nothing really to learn anyway?
 Did the Ashaninka just get lucky, and Americans didn't?
-Could there possibly be other nations like the Ashaninka, societies where people treat each other and the Earth in a respectful way, without discrimination, greed, and dishonest leaders?
+Could there be other nations like the Ashaninka, societies where people treat each other and the Earth in a respectful way, without discrimination, greed, and dishonest leaders?
 If so, could they help clarify the lessons that the Ashaninka have to offer?

-"Shocked to discover that..."

-Share my own emotions, my own awakening.

-Ok, so it feels shitty being around grocery stores, pharmacies, prisons, and banks.
-I mean, it's not so bad if I don't think about anything very much; I can just sort of go about my business with my head down and be ok.
-And most employees have no idea when I ask them questions; they mostly seem like honest, hard-working people just trying to keep their job, whatever that means for them.
-It's like I'm surrounded by a few rich crooks and tons of people who need a job and try not to think about the crooks.

-If I just stuck to celebrity news and the politics they talk about on TV, I wouldn't have this problem.
-Grocery stores and prisons would seem fine!
-It's tempting to forget what I've learned, sometimes.

-What the fuck am I supposed to learn from the Ashaninka about this?
-Their life is so different, it's like they live on a different planet!

-Mostly politicians seem to ignore these things.
-Some talk about it, but... mostly that just seems all there is to it.
-Just so much talk.
-And nothing much seems to change, no matter how elections go, election after election.
-The sexism, racism, greed, pollution, poverty just keep happening!

-These troubles put me in a pickle.
-I don't like being a downer, so when I'm with friends I mostly try to keep it light and positive... which ends up meaning we have superficial conversations, talking about our hobbies, jobs, houses, or other things.
-If we talked about the most important issues we faced, such as racism, sexism, pollution, corporate greed, dishonest and unaccountable politicians, and more... well, there'd be plenty of material for conversation, but it could be a downer pretty quick!
-And if it doesn't seem like we can do anything about it, then what's the point of acknowledging all these things anyway?

-I mean, what am I supposed to learn from the Ashaninka about all this?
-It's like they're a different species.
-How can they be Homo sapiens like me and other Americans, and they live in such a beautiful way, and we don't?

-Are the Ashaninka unique, and there's nothing really to learn anyway?
-Did the Ashaninka just get lucky, and Americans didn't?

-It's hard to pull lessons from just one example.
-It takes two points to draw a line, and a lot more examples to see a pattern.
-Could there possibly be other nations like the Ashaninka, societies where people treat each other and the Earth in a respectful way, without discrimination, greed, and dishonest leaders?
-If so, could they help me learn the lessons the Ashaninka have to offer?